eakoriakin/angular2-build-system/README.md

 ## Overview

 This is a fork of Angular2 Tour of Heroes app illustrating a mimimun build system setup for Angular 2, which includes Gulp, TypeScript, TSLint, SystemJS, Browsersync and LESS.
+Browsersync is used to automatically reload web application when HTML, TypeScript or CSS files are changed.

 ## Getting started